Geometric Dilations and Operator Annuli: The Boundaries of the Pick Annulus

 \section{The Boundaries of the Pick Annulus}

 This section contains proofs of the parts of Corollaries~\ref{c:PA} and \ref{c:BY} not covered by Theorem~\ref{t:BY} or the discussion in the introduction.
 Thus, what remains to be proved are items~\eqref{i:Pextremal} and \eqref{i:Prep-closed} of Corollary~\ref{c:BY}.
-Namely, that the collection $\sPA_r$ is closed under $*$-representations and restrictions to reducing subspaces, arbitrary direct sums and that all dilations (and hence lifts) of a $J\in\sPA_r$ to an $F\in \PA_r$ are trivial.
+Namely, that the collection $\sPA_r$ (1) is closed under (a) $*$-representations, (b) restrictions to reducing subspaces, and (c) arbitrary direct sums and (2) all dilations (and hence lifts) of a $J\in\sPA_r$ to an $F\in \PA_r$ are trivial.